Dev-SK01/Devsk001/README.md

 💯 Learning STOCK MARKET
 ☢ Learning ETHICAL HACKING..
 ☢ I Want To Become A ENTREPRENEUR.
-☢ I WANT TO CREAT NEW IN MY PASSION AND DEVELOPE OUR COUNTRY.
+☢ I WANT TO CREATE NEW IN MY PASSION AND DEVELOPE OUR COUNTRY.
 ☢Love The Universe
 🎶 Music Lover.
 💪 I compete With Top Most Tech Company.